Derived deformation theory of algebraic structures: An explicit model via the operad of differentials

-where the last term is the $L_\infty$-algebra of coderivations of the cofree coalgebra on $X[1]$ twisted by the Maurer Cartan element $D_{\Psi}$ (the coderivation of square zero corresponding to the $P_{\infty}$-algebra structure $\Psi$) and the action of $End(X,X)$ is given by the composition of coderivations of $C(X[1])$. \end{cor} \begin{proof} The isomorphism of Lie algebras given in \cite[Proposition 10.1.17]{LV} induces an isomorphism of Lie algebras
+where the last term is the $L_\infty$-algebra of coderivations of the cofree coalgebra on $X[1]$ twisted by the Maurer Cartan element $D_{\varphi}$ (the coderivation of square zero corresponding to the $P_{\infty}$-algebra structure $\varphi$) and the action of $End(X,X)$ is given by the composition of coderivations of $C(X[1])$.
+The twist $\xi$ is defined by Lemma \ref{L:semidirectMCtwist}.
+In the case where $P$ is Koszul and $C$ is its Koszul dual, we get a twisted semi-direct product of dg Lie algebras with the twist given by Lemma \ref{L:LiesemidirectMCtwist}. \end{cor} \begin{proof} Similarly to \cite[Proposition 10.1.17]{LV} we have an isomorphism of $L_{\infty}$-algebras

-Then, the $P_{\infty}$-algebra structure $\psi$ is a Maurer-Cartan element in $g_{P,X}^{\psi}$, whose image under the Lie algebra isomorphism above gives a Maurer-Cartan element $D_{\psi}$ in $Coder( \overline{C}(X[1]))$, that is, a degree $1$ coderivation of square zero.
+Then, the $P_{\infty}$-algebra structure $\varphi$ is a Maurer-Cartan element in $g_{P,X}$, whose image under the Lie algebra isomorphism above gives a Maurer-Cartan element $D_{\varphi}$ in $Coder( \overline{C}(X[1]))$, that is, a degree $1$ coderivation of square zero.
 Twisting this isomorphism by those Maurer-Cartan elements gives an isomorphism